 - The applicant would have to meet the ASRusing the Master Degree only.
-If the Master Degree was completed within six months prior to application for the Temporary Graduate 485 visa, this qualification could be used to meet the ASR
+If the Master Degree was completed within six months prior to applying for the Temporary Graduate 485 visa, this qualification could be used to meet the ASR

 Qualifications and proof of study

 This includes your certificate, academic transcript and an official completion letter from your education provider that states the start and end dates of your study and when course requirements were met.
 All three documents are essential.
-The details that are on these documents affect important criteria that we will cover in part two, such as time of application, having a highly related qualification (Graduate Work Stream) and the all important Australian Study Requirement (above).
+The details that are on these documents affect important criteria that we will cover in part two, such as time of application, having a highly related qualification (Graduate Work Stream) and the all-important, Australian Study Requirement (above).

 Time of application

 Let’s talk about the time of application which is as mentioned, important but often overlooked.
 First, you can only apply for your 485 visa after you have completed your course of study and not before.
 Next, you must absolutely apply within 6 months of completing your course (unless the COVID-19 apply to you).
 You will not be able to apply after this point unless you complete another accepted course of study.